Ferris-Labs/site-draft/content/en/docs/User Guide/UI_generator.md

 ![](/images/add_parametersjson_script.png)

-**Note that the "parameters.json" file describes which parameters a user can input while executing the package.
-These parameters can be adapted to any use case.**
+*Note that the "parameters.json" file describes which parameters a user can input while executing the package.
+These parameters can be adapted to any use case.*

 ##### parameters.json script

-The parameters.json file contains a JSON definition of fields that will be rendered and presented to user on manual run of package execution in order to gather parameters needed for running package execution.
-This way, same package can be easily reused by sending different parameter values to the same package.
+The parameters.json file contains a JSON definition of fields that will be rendered and presented to the user on a manual run of the Package Execution in order to gather parameters needed for running package execution.
+This way, the same package can be  reused by sending different parameter values to the same package.

 ```json
 {